A look at how provinces plan to emerge from COVID-19 shutdown

 Saskatchewan

-More businesses are also being allowed to open, including places of worship, personal care services such as nail salons and tattoo parlours, as well as gyms.
+More businesses can also reopen, including places of worship, personal care services such as nail salons, tattoo parlours and gyms.

-Saskatchewan is increasing the size of gatherings allowed for church services and graduation ceremonies.
+Saskatchewan has increased the size of gatherings allowed for church services and graduation ceremonies.

 The government says up to 150 people or one-third the capacity of a building, whichever is less, can attend church services, including weddings and funerals.